 Here’s a quick summary (full list below) of what the reporter chose to ignore:

-- Multiple blind, low vision and motor-impaired users shared their positive experience with accessiBe.
+- Multiple blind, low vision and motor-impaired users shared their positive experiences with accessiBe.

-- A leading blind civil rights attorney and 508 compliance officer focusing on issues surrounding the ADA, disability rights, and web accessibility explain why the legal representation in the article is incorrect.
+- A leading blind civil rights attorney and 508 compliance officer focusing on issues surrounding the ADA, disability rights, and web accessibility had reached out to the reporter explaining why the legal representation in the article is false and misleading.

-- An offer to connect her with all companies who she claimed have been sued because of accessiBe, so they can verify with her that they joined accessiBe to solve the legal issue and that accessiBe is their solution, not their problem.
+- An offer to connect her with all companies who she claimed have been sued because of accessiBe, so they can personally verify to her that they joined accessiBe to solve the legal issue and that accessiBe is their solution, not their problem.

-- Lists of disability-focused organizations who fully support, trust and cooperate with accessiBe.
+- Lists of dozens of leading disability-focused organizations who fully support, trust and cooperate with accessiBe.

 - Dozens of testimonies of users with disabilities, lawyers, partners, and customers who fully support accessiBe’s products and services.